George Martin: Personal life

-Martin died in his sleep on the night of 8 March 2016 at his home in Wiltshire, England, at the age of 90.
-His death was announced by Ringo Starr on his Twitter account, and a spokesperson for Universal Music Group confirmed his death.
-The cause of his death was not immediately disclosed, though biographer Kenneth Womack subsequently wrote that Martin had battled stomach cancer.
-His funeral was held on 14 March at All Saints Church in Coleshill, and he was buried nearby.
-A memorial service was held on 11 May at St Martin-in-the-Fields, attended by Paul McCartney, Ringo Starr, Yoko Ono, Olivia Harrison, Elton John, Bernard Cribbins and former colleagues.
+Martin spent his later years with Lockhart Smith at their home in Coleshill, Oxfordshire.
+He died there on 8 March 2016, aged 90.
+While the cause of his death was not immediately disclosed, his biographer, Kenneth Womack, later attributed it to complications from stomach cancer.
+He was buried near All Saints Church in Coleshill.
+A memorial service was held on 11 May at St Martin-in-the-Fields, attended by, among others, Paul McCartney, Ringo Starr, Yoko Ono, Olivia Harrison, Elton John, Bernard Cribbins, and former colleagues.